nacl42/merula/doc/goals.md

 key_qualifier = { "@" | "." | "+" }
 op = { "=" | "~" | ">=" | ">" | "<=" | "<" }
 ```

+Unresolved: How can we join multiple filters ?

+One memo, each condition must be satisfied at least for one node: ```name~ium,amu>50```